 When you fine-tune the time window, the Wavefront UI dynamically recalculates and updates the chart bucket size and the aggregated values based on the summarization option.

 |Time Bar||Click the chart time bar in the upper-right corner of a chart.
 Use the magnifying lenses to quickly increase or decrease the time window.|

 |Zoom in||Place your cursor at the beginning of the time window you want, and click and drag.
 Hold the Shift key to zoom in on all charts in a dashboard.

 |Shift the time window||Place the cursor over the X-axis.
 When the cursor changes to a 4-way arrow , hold and drag to the left or right.
 To shift the time windows of all charts on a dashboard, hold down the Shift key while dragging.|

-You can move the time window into the future, however, unless you are using one of the predictive functions, the data you see won’t be predictive.
+You can move the time window into the future.
+However, unless you are using one of the predictive functions, the data you see won’t be predictive.

-|Propagate time to all charts||To propagate a chart time window to all other charts on the dashboard, do something inside the chart and then click the sync icon directly under the chart name in the top right corner of the chart box.|
+|Propagate time to all charts||To propagate a chart time window to all other charts on the dashboard:

 Display Events on Charts

-|The Show Events dropdown (with From Chart selected) in the middle of the time bar allows you to overlay events on the X-axis of charts.|
+|The Show Events drop-down menu in the upper right of the taskbar allows you to toggle event overlays on the X-axis of charts.|

-In addition to examining time series data, drilling down on exactly the information you need, creating alerts, etc, you can also
+In addition to examining time series data, drilling down on exactly the information you need, creating alerts, etc., you can also